Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

 \end{enumerate} \end{prop}

 \begin{prop} Let $T\in \eend(G)$.
 If there exists a distributionally irregular point of type $2$, then $T$ is extremely mean-L-unstable. \end{prop}

-Now we have the following characterization about the existence of a dense set of distributionally irregular points of type $2$ for continuous endomorphisms of completely metrizable groups.
-Since the proof is similar to the one of Theorem~\ref{thm:equi-of-dense-irr-points}, we leave it to the reader.
+Now we give a characterization of the existence of a dense set of distributionally irregular points of type $2$ for continuous endomorphisms of completely metrizable groups.
+Since the proof is similar to that of Theorem~\ref{thm:equi-of-dense-irr-points}, we leave it to the reader.

 \begin{thm} Let $T\in\eend(G)$.
-Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of distributionally irregular points of type $2$; \item $T$ admits a residual set of distributionally irregular points of type $2$; \item there exists $\delta>0$ for every sequence $(O_j)_j$ of nonempty open subsets of $G$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is distributionally extremely $\delta$-scrambled of type $2$; \item the distributionally proximal relation of $T$ is dense in $G\times G$ and $T$ is distributionally extremely sensitive. \end{enumerate} \end{thm}
+Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of distributionally irregular points of type $2$; \item $T$ admits a residual set of distributionally irregular points of type $2$; \item there exists $\delta>0$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $G$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is distributionally extremely $\delta$-scrambled of type $2$; \item the distributionally proximal relation of $T$ is dense in $G\times G$ and $T$ is extremely mean-L-unstable. \end{enumerate} \end{thm}

-Applying Theorem~\ref{thm:g-dense-dis-irr-points-2}, we have the following characterization of distributional extreme chaos of type $2$ for continuous endomorphisms of completely metrizable groups. \begin{thm} Let $T\in\eend(G)$.
-Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a distributionally irregular point of type $2$; \item $T$ admits a distributionally extremely scrambled pair of type $2$; \item $T$ is distributionally extremely chaotic of type $2$; \item the restriction of $T$ to some invariant closed $T$-invariant subgroup $\widetilde{G}$ has a dense set of distributionally irregular points of type $2$. \end{enumerate} \end{thm}
+By applying Theorem~\ref{thm:g-dense-dis-irr-points-2}, we also can characterize distributional extreme chaos of type $2$ for continuous endomorphisms of completely metrizable groups. \begin{thm} Let $T\in\eend(G)$.
+Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a distributionally irregular point of type $2$; \item $T$ admits a distributionally extremely chaotic pair of type $2$; \item $T$ is distributionally extremely chaotic of type $2$; \item the restriction of $T$ to some closed $T$-invariant subgroup $\widetilde{G}$ has a dense set of distributionally irregular points of type $2$. \end{enumerate} \end{thm}